Geothermal Heat Pumps, Geothermal System Installation & Geothermal HVAC in Portland, OR

 Most geothermal systems will also provide you with about a third to half of your water heating needs while heating and cooling your home.
 This could save you another $100-$300 per year in utilities.
 The excavation needed may be a significant portion of the costs associated with the system as well as the size and scope of the system, but Sky Heating will also get this setup for you if needed.

 A geothermal system consists of a heat exchanger (the 2,000 to 6,000 feet of piping buried or drilled into the ground), the ductwork (needed for most systems), and the indoor unit (just like a furnace or an air handler).
 We would typically recommend installing 2,000+ feet of pipe in the ground, a less expensive option.
 If this much space is not available, then we can drill 200 foot wells into the ground and run piping through the wells, drill horizontally under the house or use the WaterFurnace Hyperloop product.
-Sky Heating & Air Conditioning is now the largest WaterFurnace geothermal contractor west of Iowa.
+Sky Heating & Air Conditioning is one of the largest WaterFurnace geothermal contractor west of Iowa.
 We have options for all lot sizes, ranging from 50 X 100 (5,000 sq foot city size lot) to houses on acreage.

 Geothermal systems can be installed in almost any house, but costs are highly variable.
 Call Sky Heating & Air Conditioning for more information on geothermal heat pump installation and to schedule a site visit.
 If geothermal isn’t for you, we can make strong recommendations for a new or replacement HVAC system that fits your indoor comfort needs.